Hi Mama! Ready to talk all about how to track ovulation and hear my best TTC tips? I’m so glad you’re here!

 How do ovulation test strips work?

 Well, just before your body releases an egg there is a surge of luteinizing hormone (LH) in your body.
-These little test strips can indicate when the LH surge is happening.
+These test strips can indicate when the LH surge is happening.
 In most women, the LH surge occurs around 24-48 hours before you actually ovulate.

 For many women, these are super helpful for timing when to have sex.
 Basically, once you get a positive OPK you should be actively trying to get pregnant for the next few days.